LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.20.8
+*Released*: 31 March 2025
+- Issue 52658: Use raw values for units and stored amounts in `BulkUpdateForm`

 ### version 5.20.7
 *Released*: 31 January 2025
 - Issue 52132: EditorModel.getUpdatedData fix to account for lookup columns with column.name key